 The torso length is not adjustable, except for small tunning with shoulder straps.
 It is designed to fit 16 – 20 inches (41 – 51 cm) torsos.
 The shoulder harness is fully padded, and here you have what they call the ActiveFit pivoting S-shaped profile.

 The hip belt is with a generous padding and incredibly comfortable, see the picture below.
-This is again an ergonomic Comfort Lock design on hip fins with dual density foam.
+This is again an ergonomic Comfort Lock design on hip fins with a dual-density foam.
 This same padding continues to the lumbar area where you have pads on the sides and a ventilation mesh chimney in the middle.
 The front straps on the belt are Pull-Forward construction which makes it easy to fasten and tighten.

 The pack has load-lifter straps and a height and width adjustable sternum strap.
 So there is not much to object here, the ventilation is at its best.
 After all, this tensioned mesh system was invented by Deuter and used for the first time on this same Futura series several decades ago, more precisely in 1984.